timo-eberl/tics/README.md

 - You can visualize simulations that don't include a graphics context themself, such as tests.
 - Rendering debug primitives happens asynchronously.
 The simulation is not slowed down by the rendering overhead of drawing thousands of contact points or AABBs.

-> It's created for Tics, but could be used to debug other 3D applications too.
+> It's created for Tics, but can be (and has been) used to debug other 3D applications too.

-> Unfortunately, Blick is currently Unix-only

 ## gltf2c